shrshj/arduino-unity3d/Arduino Unity3D Bluetooth Connection/README.md

 ## Step 1
 In these section we tried to send data to a Arduino from a mobile app over bluetooth, to check if the bluetooth module works properly.
 We used HC-05 bluetooth module and Arduino UNO.
-Also, using <a href="http://ai2.appinventor.mit.edu/">MIT APP Inventor</a> we created a simple LED ON/OFF app to control an LED using it.<br />
+Also, using <a href="http://ai2.appinventor.mit.edu/">MIT APP Inventor</a> we created a simple LED ON/OFF app to control an LED using it.

+<br /><br />
 Notes...
-- Link to the tutorial we used --- > <a href="https://www.youtube.com/watch?v=aQcJ4uHdQEA"> HERE</a> <br />
+- Link to the tutorial we used --- > <a href="https://www.youtube.com/watch?v=aQcJ4uHdQEA"> HERE</a>
 - To upload the complied code correctly to the Arduino, HC-05 must be disconnected from Arduino.
 - Download the app from <a href="https://github.com/shshjmakerspace/ArduinoUnity3D/blob/main/Arduino%20Unity3D%20Bluetooth%20Connection/step1_HC05-connection-to-phone-bluetooth/Bluetooth.apk">HERE</a>.

 <br />
 Codes...

 ```